SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 :::caution

-If the app is blank, delete the app and close the simulator, then restart dev
+If the app is blank or not refreshing, delete the app and close the simulator, then restart the development process.

 :::